TechOn-Innovations/techOnWebsite/README.md

 -And either 1.
 Open index.html in the browser from your file manager or 2. open index.html using live server in your code editor.

 ##LAYOUT
-Built with W3 stylesheets, which generally use CSS Flex.
-The columns and rows are responsive in a similar way to bootstrap rowas and columns.
+Built with W3 stylesheets, which use CSS Flex.
+The columns and rows are responsive in a similar way to bootstrap rows and columns.

 ##STYLES

-The theme of the website icludes a blue, white and aqua colour scheme.
+The theme of the website includes a blue, white and aqua colour scheme.
 Outside of the W3 stylesheets, custom css can be found in index.css and mostly contains the colours, and some media queries.

 ##CONTRIBUTIONS

--Positive contributions are always welcome.
 -Please create your own branch and name it feat/WhatEverYouAdditionIs -Please DO NOT MERGE ANY ADDITIONS TO MASTER.
 -Request a review from at least two of the collaborators